Vinelab/NeoEloquent/README.md

 }
 ```

-Do not worry about the labels formatting, You may specify them as `array('Label1', 'Label2')` or separate them by a column `:`.
-Prepending them with a `:` is optional.
+Do not worry about the labels formatting, You may specify them as `array('Label1', 'Label2')` or separate them by a column `:` and prepending them with a `:` is optional.

 ## Relationships